Lolz14/OPOE/README.md

 ```

 Notes:
 - If GSL/FFTW are installed in nonstandard locations, set `CMAKE_PREFIX_PATH` or ensure `pkg-config` can find them.
 - On Windows with vcpkg, using `CMAKE_TOOLCHAIN_FILE` is essential so CMake resolves dependencies correctly.
+- Using MSVC compiler is still cumbersome with C++20.
+Moreover, Eigen 3.4 issues are raised when compiling with MSVC C++20 code [Issues Link](https://gitlab.com/libeigen/eigen/-/issues?label_name=3.4).
+For this reason, it is *strongly recommended* to use WSL and roll back to Linux installation guide.

 ## Quick start (Python)

 The bindings expose models, payoffs, and pricers with a uniform interface: